-(D) a other-like fiduciary., the representative may sue or defend on behalf of the minor or incompetent person.

-(2) Without a Representative.
+- (D) a other like fiduciary., the representative may sue or defend on behalf of the minor or incompetent person. - (2) Without a Representative.
 AUnless otherwise permitted by law, a minor or incompetent person who does not have a duly appointed representative may sue by a next friend or by a guardian ad litem.
-The Ccourt mustshall appoint a guardian ad litemor issue another appropriate orderto protect for a minor or incompetent person who is not otherwise unrepresented in an action or shall make such other order as it deems proper for the protection of the minor or incompetent person.
-WhereIf a substantial question of incompetency is raised, the court must give the parties and after an opportunity for all parties to be heard, and the Ccourt shall may appoint a guardian ad litemor issue another appropriate order to protect the person who is unrepresented for a person not otherwise represented in an action or shall make such other order as it deems proper for the protection of the protection of the person who is unrepresented for a person not otherwise represented in an action or shall make such other order as it deems proper for the protection of the protection of the person.
+The Ccourt mustshall appoint a guardian ad litem-or issue another appropriate order-to protect for a minor or incompetent person who is not otherwise unrepresented in an action or shall make such other order as it deems proper for the protection of the minor or incompetent person.
+Where If a substantial question of incompetency is raised, the court must give the parties and after an opportunity for all parties to be heard, and the Ccourt shall may appoint a guardian ad litem-or issue another appropriate order-to protect the person who is unrepresented for a person not otherwise represented in an action or shall make such other order as it deems proper for the protection of the person.

 This rule has been modified to more closely conform to the civil rule while maintaining practices and procedures distinct to domestic relations actions.
 For instance, Rule 17(c)(2) allows a minor to sue without a next friend or guardian ad litem where permitted by law.
 D.C.
-Code § 16-914 (a-3) (2012 Repl.) permits a parent who is under 18 years of age to initiate a custody proceeding; it also permits initiation of custody proceeding by the parent, guardian, or other legal representative of a minor parent.
+Code § 16-914 (a-3) (2018 Supp.) permits a parent who is under 18 years of age to initiate a custody proceeding; it also permits initiation of a custody proceeding by the parent, guardian, or other legal representative of a minor parent.
 The amendment makes appointment of a guardian ad litem discretionary if a substantial question of incompetency is raised about a party who does not have a representative.
 Rule 17(c)(2) requires appointment of a guardian for a minor or incompetent person only when the minor or incompetent person is a party.

 Rule 18.
-Joinder of Caims.
+Joinder of cClaims.

 (a) IN GENERAL.
-A party asserting a claim, or counterclaim, cross-claim, or third-party claim may join, as independent or alternative claims, any otheras many claims as it the party has against an opposing party.
+A party asserting a claim, or counterclaim, crossclaim, or third-party claim may join, as independent or alternative claims, any otheras many claims as it the party has against an opposing party.